simsong/stats_2010/recon/README.md

 [dbrecon.py](dbrecon.py) was developed first and is customized for this application

+(Note that the stats_2010 carries its own copies of ctools, dfxml and census_etl.
+These explicitly don't uplink to the verisons in das-vm-config, as the stats_2010 package needs to exist without das-vm-config.)

 The database reconstruction tracts its progress in a MySQL database.
 Read/write access to such a database server is mandatory.
 The database server also coordinates the reconstruction efforts, so you can use multiple servers simultaneously.

 ## Requirements: